LinusU/domain-name-regex/readme.md

 + Domain name length cannot exceed 253 characters
 + Label length cannot exceed 63 characters
-+ Label can only consist of letters, digits, hypen (LDH)
++ Label can only consist of letters, digits, hypen and underscores (LDHU)
-+ A single underscore at the beginning of a label is permitted
-+ TLD cannot contain only numbers
++ TLD cannot contain only numbers or underscores